Have you ever felt so angry that you can’t see straight?

-We often find ourselves in situations where we can’t see the bigger picture.
-For example, in cases where we feel extreme stress, anxiety, sadness, or anger, it can be challenging to grasp the consequences of this particular event.
-To help us, we can use the technique’ psychological distancing’.
+We often find ourselves in situations when we can’t see the bigger picture.
+For example, in cases when we feel extreme stress, anxiety, sadness, or anger, it can be challenging to grasp the consequences of this particular event.
+To help us, we can use the technique of psychological distancing.

-The concept of psychological distancing is meant to describe our ability to “step back and without an immediate response, survey the environment, and reflect on the course of action instead of being dominated by immediate simulation” (pp. 337, Giesbrecht, Müller, & Miller, 2010).
+The concept of psychological distancing is meant to describe our ability to “step back and without an immediate response, survey the environment, and reflect on the course of action instead of being dominated by immediate simulation” (Giesbrecht, Müller, & Miller, 2010, p.
+337).

 - Psychological distancing describes our ability to separate ourselves from people whom we dislike.
-Specifically, we create space between ourselves and someone else who we perceive as undesirable (Schimel et al., 2000)
+Specifically, we create space between ourselves and someone else who we perceive as undesirable (Schimel, Pyszczynski, Greenberg, O’Mahen, & Arndt, 2000).

 - Psychological distancing is rooted in developmental psychology and describes how children create space between their actions and their immediate environment (Giesbrecht et al., 2010).

-The first and the third streams are the roots of ‘psychological distancing’ referred to in this post.
-Together, they suggest the same thing, that is, increasing the distance between ourselves and something else so that we can change the view we approach and think about the current situation.
+The first and third streams are the roots of psychological distancing referred to in this post.
+Together, they suggest the same thing: increasing the distance between ourselves and something else so that we can change the way we approach and think about the current situation.

 Therefore, psychological distancing is a psychological technique where we step away from a situation or position so that we can gain perspective.